crossbario/autobahn-python/docs/wamp/programming.rst

 As can be seen, the only difference between Twisted and asyncio is the import (line 1 and 2).
 The rest of the code is identical.

-The configuration of the component is specified when you construct it; the above is the bare minimum -- you can specify many transports (which will be tried and re-tried in order) as well as authentication options, the realm to join, etcetera.
-See the :class:`autobahn.wamp.component.Component` documentation for details.
-A single Python program can run many different ``Component`` instances at once and you can interconnect these as you see fit -- so a single program can have multiple WAMP connections (e.g. to different Realms) at once.
+The configuration of the component is specified when you construct it; the above is the bare minimum -- you can specify many transports (which will be tried and re-tried in order) as well as authentication options, the realm to join, re-connection parameters, etcetera.
+See :ref:`component_config` for details.
+A single Python program can run many different ``Component`` instances at once and you can interconnect these as you see fit -- so a single program can have multiple WAMP connections (e.g. to different Realms or different WAMP routers) at once.

 .. tip::
    A *Realm* is a routing namespace and an administrative domain for WAMP.
 For example, a single WAMP router can manage multiple *Realms*, and those realms are completely separate: an event published to topic T on a Realm R1 is NOT received by a subscribe to T on Realm R2.